mattva01/schooltool/src/schooltool/calendar/README.txt

 are other complications with automatic LF -> CRLF transformations when file objects are opened in text mode.

-iCalendar is a large specification, and schoolbell.calendar supports only a subset of it.
+iCalendar is a large specification, and schooltool.calendar supports only a subset of it.
 This subset should be enough to interoperate with most open source calendaring software, but you should keep in mind that reading an iCalendar file into SchoolBell objects and writing it back is a lossy